Breaking Down Barriers - JFSSD

 Dalia Alabid

 Dalia Alabid (she/her/hers) is the Mental Health Educator for the Middle Eastern Community.
-She holds a bachelor’s degree in psychology along with two associate degrees in social behavioral sciences.
-She helped U.S. Army in their mission in Iraq &she also worked as a Refugee Case Manager.
-In her spare time, she enjoys spending quality time with her family& friends, being in nature, and reading.
+She holds a bachelor’s degree in psychology and two associate degrees in social behavioral sciences.
+She assisted the U.S. Army in their mission in Iraq and worked as a Refugee Case Manager.
+In her spare time, she enjoys spending quality time with her family & friends, being in nature, and reading.

 Marcia Hunter

 Marcia Hunter (she/her) is the Data Specialist for Breaking Down Barriers.
-She is a proud member of the Three Affiliated Tribes from North Dakota.
-She is Arikara, Mandan, and Northern Cheyenne.
+She is a proud member of the Three Affiliated Tribes from North Dakota and is of Arikara, Mandan, and Northern Cheyenne descent.
 She has a background in Suicide Awareness and Community Engagement.
-Outside of work, Marcia enjoys exploring National Park with her family and learning traditional ways of beading.
+Outside of work, Marcia enjoys exploring National Parks with her family and learning traditional ways of beading.

 Briana Leyva